Erudika/scoold/README.md

 ## Self-hosting Para and Scoold through SSL

-The recommended way for enabling HTTPS with your own SSL certificate in a self-hosted environment is to run a reverse-proxy server like NGINX in front of Scoold.
+The recommended way for enabling HTTPS with your own SSL certificate in a self-hosted environment is to run a proxy server like NGINX in front of Scoold and Para.
 As an alternative you can use Apache or Lighttpd.

 1. Start Para on port `:8080`
 2. Start Scoold on port `:8000`